balanced-dev/yuzu-docs/docs/delivery/umbraco/forms.md

 A bespoke partial (Partials/Forms/YuzuForm.cs) is used to render the Umbraco Form, it handles, rendering form fields, return state changes, validation summaries and form completion states.

-This form partial is dynamic on the Yuzu template that is used to render the form.
+This form partial dynamically selected the Yuzu template that is used to render the form.
 In the normal flow of Yuzu the ofType added in the definition defines what form template is used, this gives definition to control which form templates at used where.

 But when the form is rendered on its own then the template must be passed in the AutoMapper options, as seen below.